madhcmail/100daysofcodechallenge/README.md

 Day 64:#100DaysOfCode progress: Today I am still working on writing the movie metadata results of multiple API calls in to json file.
 I am facing issues while doing so..
 Will continue working on it tomorrow. \
 Day 65: #100DaysOfCode progress: Today I finally able to pull the movie metadata results of multiple API calls in to json file.
 The key here is we need to properly understand the data before pulling it.
 I Will analyze the data that I pulled into a file tomorrow.\
 Day 66:#100DaysOfCode progress: Today I tried to pull the required attributes like title, overview, release date, popularity, etc.. from the movie metadata API.\
 Day67:#100DaysOfCode progress: Today I started learning on python Flask  to create apps.I have created a virtual environment and installed Flask module and created a simple application.
-Will learn more about this in the next couple of days.
+Will learn more about this in the next couple of days.\
+Day68:Today I decided to do a small project using Flask framework like creation of Blog page to understand the complete flow of this micro web framework.
+I am learning the basic on this and parallelly started setting the initial setup for this blog creation.
+The next couple of days will work on this Blog creation using Flask.
+Here is my today's commit